brendanpduffy5/reading-notes/201/class3.md

 (10 + false) + dog = (false) + dog = false

 *5. Describe a real world example of when a conditional statement should be used in a JavaScript program.*
-A wake up alarm app could play music on weekedays at 7:00 AM, but be instructed to not go off until 9:00 AM on the weekends.
+A wake up alarm app could play music on weekdays at 7:00 AM, but be instructed to not go off until 9:00 AM on the weekends.

 *6. Give an example of when a Loop is useful in JavaScript.*
 If you wanted to have an app count down to a special day, you would have it run the loop and display a message each day until the special day.